Hurlyburly

 Hurlyburly is a dark comedy play by David Rabe, first staged in 1984.
 The title refers to dialogue from Shakespeare's Macbeth.

 Plot

 Hurlyburly depicts the intersecting lives of several low-to-mid-level Hollywood players in the 1980s.
 Fueled by large quantities of drugs, they attempt to find meaning in their isolated, empty lives.

-Title
+Title origin

 The title (meaning "noisy confusion" or "tumult") is derived from dialogue in Act I, Scene I of Shakespeare's Macbeth: